Energoprojekt holding: Achievements

-Among the projects undertaken by Energoprojekt holding include plant Iron Gate I Hydroelectric Power Station, near Kladovo (designed jointly with the Institute of Hydroelectrical Researches in Bucharest, Romania between 1956 and 1960) and the dam and power plant Bajina Bašta.
-The company has also built power plants of Obrenovac and Obilić, while outside of Serbia it has conducted two power plants in Qatar.
-In Belgrade, in the field of architecture, it has built Belgrade Arena, the Hotel Hyatt Regency Belgrade, a mansion for Robert Mugabe in Harare and others.
+Among the projects undertaken by Energoprojekt Holding include the plant Iron Gate I Hydroelectric Power Station, near Kladovo (designed jointly with the Institute of Hydroelectrical Researches in Bucharest, Romania, between 1956 and 1960), and the dam and power plant Bajina Bašta.
+The company has also built power plants in Obrenovac and Obilić, while outside of Serbia it has constructed two power plants in Qatar.
+In Belgrade, in the field of architecture, it has built the Belgrade Arena, the Hotel Hyatt Regency Belgrade, a mansion for Robert Mugabe in Harare and others.